executablebooks/MyST-Parser/docs/using/syntax.md

 Math can be called in-line with single `$` characters around your math.
 For example, `$x_{hey}=it+is^{math}$` renders as $x_{hey}=it+is^{math}$.
-This is equivalent to writing
+This is equivalent to writing:

 ```
 {math}`x_{hey}=it+is^{math}`